 When you have a hot water heater, it is very important that you ground it properly.
 This will prevent electrical current from running through your pipes and water.
 If you are not careful, this could lead to a shock or even damage your water heater.
 If you are not sure how to ground a water heater, there are a few steps that you can take to make sure that it is properly grounded.

 The first step is to connect the water heater’s wiring to a grounding wire.
 This will prevent corrosion and help to prevent shocks from poor wiring.
-You can attach the grounding wire to both the hot and cold pipes.
+You can attach the grounding wire the cold pipe.
 Then, connect the wires to the grounding terminals on your circuit box.

 If your water heater is not grounded, it could cause a serious electrocution.
 This is because if there is an electrical short, the electrons will continue traveling until they find a safe path to the ground.
 If you have metal taps, you can also become electrocuted by running your hand under the water.
 If you have a metal water heater, make sure you ground it properly.